amos-teo/Accounting-for-New-Companies/README.md

 Average costing methodology is used for calculating inventory cost value.

+Manual inputs in the code are needed to sort t-accounts out into Assets, Liabilities, and Equity.

 Sample data is provided which showcases how data should be kept.